Our committees and working parties meet to discuss a range of community issues and projects.

 Purpose

-The purpose of the Lake Illawarra CMP Implementation Group (the Group) is to oversee and where needed, provide advice on the implementation of actions within the Lake Illawarra CMP.
-It will act as a platform for relationship building between all stakeholders, with the shared aspiration to ensure that Lake Illawarra's ecological, social, and economic value is maintained and improved now and into the future.
+This group is to oversee and where needed, provide advice on the implementation of actions within the Lake Illawarra Coastal Management Program.
+It will act as a platform for relationship building between all stakeholders, with the shared aspiration to ensure that Lake Illawarra’s ecological, social and economic value is maintained and improved now and into the future.

 NSW Public Libraries Association (NSWPLA)